 Sioux City International Film Festival

 Launched in 2005, the Sioux City International Film Festival (SCIFF) is the longest continuously running shorts festival in Iowa.
 Festival organizers, all volunteers, make film selections from hundreds of local, national, and international submissions and produce an outstanding, three-day program.
 Filmmakers and film enthusiasts participate in workshops, hear from industry guest speakers, and, of course, enjoy films.
 SCIFF is held each year in the fall and is headquartered at the downtown Promenade Cinema with state-of-the-art projection and recliner seating.
 Filmmakers enjoy a theatrical release of their independent films and attendees delight in screening films from all genres and all parts of the world.
 All festival activities take place in the heart of Sioux City, on Historic Fourth Street, with the best lodging, restaurants, and bars all within easy walking distance.

 Snake Alley Festival of Film

-The Snake Alley Festival of Film is dedicated to showcasing the best short films from around the world.
+The Snake Alley Festival of Film (SNAFF) is dedicated to showcasing the best short films from around the world.
 Films are screened at the beautifully restored Capitol Theater in the heart of downtown Burlington, Iowa.
 The theater boasts state of the art equipment and can comfortably seat more than 350 people.